cdozdil/OptiScaler/README.md

 * Fidelity FX CAS (Contrast Adaptive Sharpening) support for XeSS to mitigate relatively soft image upscaler generates
 * A supersampling option for backends running on DirectX 12
 * Autofixing colored lights on Unreal Engine & AMD graphics cards
-* Autofixing wrong motion vector informations and reducing ghosting on these games
+* Autofixing wrong motion vector init information
 * Autofixing missing exposure texture information
 * Ability to modify MipmapLODBias value of game

+## Configuration
+Please check [this](Config.md) document for configuation parameters and explanations.

 ## Which APIs and Upscalers are Supported?
 Currently OmniScaler can be used with DirectX 11, DirectX 12 and Vulkan but each API has different sets of upscaler options.